 Admission to the professional semester (intern teaching) is by administrative action.
-Candidates must apply for Intern Teaching.
+Candidates must apply for Intern Teaching by March 31 for fall intern teaching and by October 31 for spring intern teaching.
 Application is filed with the Dean, School of Education.
-The candidate's record is evaluated to determine if the following requirements have been met.
+The candidate's record is evaluated to determine if the following requirements have been met:

-- Apply for admission by completing appropriate forms in the School of Education. - Be a candidate in good standing, formally admitted to the Teacher Education Program. - Have completed all of the required professional education courses. - Have completed all of the courses for teaching field/endorsement areas.

-- Have an overall GPA of at least 2.50; a GPA of at least 3.0 in professional education courses; and teaching field GPA of at least 3.0 (Also required for graduation.) - Have a faculty letter of recommendation from the major or teaching field. - Licensure/Certification candidates must maintain a 3.0 in professional Education courses. - TEP students must have passed all required parts of the NMTA exams.
+- Apply for admission by completing appropriate forms in the School of Education. - Be a candidate in good standing, formally admitted to the Teacher Education Program. - Have completed all of the required professional education courses. - Have completed all of the courses for teaching field/endorsement areas. - Have an overall GPA of at least 2.50; a GPA of at least 3.0 in professional education courses; and teaching field GPA of at least 3.0 (Also required for graduation.) - Have a faculty letter of recommendation from the major or teaching field. - Licensure/Certification candidates must maintain a 3.0 in professional Education courses. - D's or F's must be repeated, but no more than two times.
+Candidates who fail to pass course work in professional education (major) and/or the teaching field (minor) must contact their advisor to explore other degree options. - TEP students must have passed all required parts of the NMTA exams.
 If you do not pass the teacher competency exam during intern teaching, please see your academic advisor to explore other degree options. - Be in good disciplinary standing.